polivenok/bus_route_challenge/README.md

 More details can be found in RoutesService class.

-Considering that we prepared map with routes on app startup, complexity of given solution depends on map/set operations with O(1) complexity and intersection operation which found in AbstractCollection JDK sources seems to be O(n), and in our case n is number of buses for given station.
+Considering that we prepared map with routes on app startup, complexity of given solution depends on map/set operations with O(1) complexity and checking whether there is bus that passes both station with complexity O(n), and in our case n is number of buses passes through station.

 Memory usage of map depends on how many buses will pass through each station, and considering given information doesn't seem to be critical.